 You can’t go to sleep with lenses in.
 Sleeping with lenses is harmful to your eyes and is strongly discouraged.
 If you do go to sleep with lenses in, don’t take them out right when you wake up.
 First, make sure your eyes are sufficiently moist.

-If you benefit greatly from sleeping with lenses in, for example, because you don’t feel safe otherwise, or you have a job that could get you booted out of bed, you can inquire about Extended Wear lenses with your eye doctor.
+If you benefit greatly from sleeping with lenses in, for example, because you don’t feel safe otherwise, or you have a job that may get you out of bed, you can inquire about extended wear lenses with your eye doctor.

 Can you sleep with lenses in: Most Frequently Asked Questions